The dragonfly is one of the oldest of the insect species, they are some of the first winged insects to evolve, some 300 million years ago.

-On a recent photo hike to a local waterfall, one of my fellow hikers stumbled upon a dragonfly.
+On a photo hike to a local waterfall, one of my fellow hikers stumbled upon a dragonfly.

 Instantly, I smiled as I realized that my macro lens was about to be put to good use.
 Normally, the dragonflies are moving that fast, that you rarely get a chance to truly photograph it.

 This one was lethargic and barely moved.
 I never complained, I just started shooting.
 The closer I got the more I smiled.
 It was truly a nature photo shoot for the books!

-The wings were wrinkled… a clue we missed that day… for we had stumbled upon a recently emerged out of its larva skin creature.
+As you can see in the photography this one’s wings were wrinkled… a clue we missed that day… for we had stumbled upon a recently emerged out of its larva skin creature.
 A true find for us!